Ramneek82810/Parkinsons-AI-Dectector-using-Deep-Learning-and-Machine-Learning-Models/README.md

-# 🧠 PARKINSON'S AI DETECTOR 🚀
+# 🧠 PARKINSON'S AI-DETECTOR 🚀

 🎯 ParkinsonsAIDetector is an advanced AI-powered project designed to detect and analyze Parkinson’s disease with high precision.